jesgs/CloudRig/README.md

 If you encounter a bug or have a suggestion, feel free to [open an issue](../../../issues/new).

 ## Contribute
 Contributions are welcome!
-You may find some useful notes [here](../../../wiki/Code)
+You may find some useful notes [here](https://studio.blender.org/tools/addons/cloudrig/code)

 ## Show me your work!
 Seeing people use CloudRig is always a huge motivation boost!
 Whether it's baby's first animation or some big production, it doesn't matter.
-Chat me up on [chat.blender.org](https://chat.blender.org/#/room/#CloudRig:blender.org) or add "metemer" on Discord!
+Chat me up on [chat.blender.org](https://chat.blender.org/#/room/#CloudRig:blender.org) or add `metemer` on Discord!